Products of manifolds with fibered corners: Background

 \section{Background}

-We briefly recall some of the important notions from the theory of manifolds with corners used below, though we assume the reader is already somewhat familiar; for more complete references and/or more liesurely introductions, see \cite{Grieser,HMM,MAPSIT,MDAOMWC}.
+We briefly recall some of the important notions from the theory of manifolds with corners used below, though we assume the reader is already somewhat familiar; for more complete references and/or more leisurely introductions, see \cite{Grieser,HMM,MAPSIT,MDAOMWC}.

 A \emph{manifold with corners} is a Hausdorff space $X$ locally diffeomorphic\footnote{i.e., locally homeomorphic with transition maps given by diffeomorphisms.} to open sets in $\bbR_+^n$, where $\bbR_+ = [0,\infty)$.
-Every point has a well defined codimension, given by the number of vanishing $\bbR_+$ factors in any chart, and the closure of a (connected) set of points with a fixed codimension is a \emph{boundary face}, with the set of boundary faces of codimension $k$ denoted by $\M k (X)$; in particular $\M 1(X)$ is the set of \emph{boundary hypersurfaces}.
-We write $\M {}(X) = \bigcup_k \M k(X)$ for the set of all boundary faces.
+With a few notable exceptions, such as the cones and normal models of hypersurfaces considered below, all manifolds with corners in this article are assumed to be compact unless context makes it clear otherwise.
+Every point has a well defined codimension, given by the number of vanishing $\bbR_+$ factors in any chart, and the closure of a maximal (connected) set of points with a fixed codimension is a \emph{boundary face}, with the set of boundary faces of codimension $k$ denoted by $\M k (X)$; in particular $\M 1(X)$ is the set of \emph{boundary hypersurfaces}.
+We write $\M {}(X) = \bigcup_{k\geq 0} \M k(X)$ for the set of all boundary faces.
 The \emph{interior}, $X^\circ$, of $X$ is the set of points with codimension 0, and the \emph{depth} of $X$ is the maximum codimension occurring on $X$, or equivalently the maximum number of boundary hypersurfaces that have a nonempty mutual intersection.
 We assume boundary hypersurfaces (and therefore all boundary faces) are embedded; in particular each boundary face is again a manifold with corners.
-A function $\rho_H : X \to \bbR_+$ is \emph{boundary defining} for $H \in \M 1(X)$ if $\rho_H^\inv(0) = H$ and $d\rho_H \neq 0$ on $H$; the ratio $\rho_H/\rho'_H$ of two boundary defining functions for $H$ is a strictly positive smooth function.
+A function $\rho_G : X \to \bbR_+$ is \emph{boundary defining} for $G \in \M 1(X)$ if $\rho_G^\inv(0) = G$ and $d\rho_G \neq 0$ on $G$; the ratio $\rho_G/\rho'_G$ of two boundary defining functions for $G$ is a strictly positive smooth function.